fenquen/h2_rust/README.md

 # h2_rust
-rust version of h2 database
+rust version of h2 database.The top target is to enhance my rust programming ability.